NEW! Create a Free Account to Save Recipes to MyRecetario

 • Preheat oven to 350° and place a large baking pan filled with a couple of inches of water in the oven.
 This is for your water bath to make the chocoflan.

-• Make the Caramel
+• Add the Caramel or Dulce de Leche

-• Alternately, if you don’t want to use store-bought caramel and don’t have a pressure cooker, you can make your own dulce de leche in the oven.
+• If you prefer to make your own dulce de leche from scratch, here are two days: 1) Pour 1 can of condensed milk into a pressure cooker and cook for 30 minutes.
+Let the dulce slightly cool and pour 1 cup into the bottom of your cake mold.
+2) Alternately, you can make dulce de leche in the oven.
 Place 1 can of sweetened condensed milk into a metal bowl with tall sides and cover tightly with tin foil.
 Place in a heated water bath in a 450° oven for 1 hour.
 The water should not reach higher than halfway up the sides of the bowl.
 After 1 hour, check to see if you need to add a bit more hot water to maintain its height at halfway up the bowl.
 Bake for another hour.
-You have dulce de leche!
 Let it slightly cool and pour 1 cup into the bottom of your cake mold.

-• Make the Chocolate Cake
+• Make the Chocolate Cake Mix

 • Make the Flan Mix

-• Put It All Together!
+• Putting It All Together!

 • Bake the chocoflan for 1 hour.

 • When ready to serve, slide a knife around the mold edge to loosen it.
-Then: flip the mold onto your serving platter—dramatically, advises MariCarmen.
+Then: Flip the mold onto your serving platter, dramatically, advises MariCarmen.
 Your guests will ooh and ah.
 Enjoy chocoflan by itself (no ice cream needed), she says.

 Notes